S.E Asia motorcycle touring forums – highlighting the ultimate antidote to a humdrum existence!

-Discussion in 'Cambodia Road Trip Reports' started by rectravel, Jan 1, 2006.
+Discussion in 'Cambodia Motorcycle Trip Report Forums' started by rectravel, Jan 1, 2006.

 Was going to mention my last ride but you beat me to it. thanks.
 It was a good ride. just enough fallen trees to duck under, just enough mud and just enough sand. plenty of forest and not a lot of people.
 Nothing overly burdening.
 I wouldnt go it alone as when adrian got stuck in the mud it was nice to have the extra bodies to dig him out. good for real off road enthusiast and good for guys like me that just kind of cruise along and avoid the strenuous stuff like the cardamoms that al and steven did right after this ride.

 following up with peter, steven was curious about the area north of tumring and apparently there are plenty of trails in the area. veer to the right and head towards stung treng or to the left towards t'beng meanchey.

 though the temple was in a ruinous state, it is always the hightlight as I achieved my goal I set off to do. the mekong was another hightlight.
 I dont know if I would attempt this trip in reverse. wtih all the road work that has taken place in the country, its nice to have this remote area to still get off the beaten track.